SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **System administrator**: The email address of the person who is responsible for operation of SuperOffice Service.
 This must be an email address that is not imported/processed by SuperOffice Service.

-* **Default From address**: The email address which is to be the system's default sender address.
+* **Default From address**: The system's default email sender address.
 This address will normally be overridden by the addresses entered into mailboxes.
 This must be an email address that is imported into SuperOffice Service.
 For example, support@company.com.

 * **Internal URL**: The base address for access to the SuperOffice Service system.